wisabd/wisabd/README.md

  Hi there 👋, I'm Wisal!
 I am a Data Scientist
-🔭 I work on data analysis, applied data science and machine learning in the domains of [Financial technologies and Computational Physics]
+🔭 I work on data analysis and classical machine learning in the domains of [Financial technologies and Computational Physics]

 Let's connect to discuss real-time practical data solutions, physics, mentoring opportunities!